Well-Order

 🅟 Feb 27, 2026

-A well-order on $W$ is a total order such that every non-empty subset of $W$ has a least element.
+A well-order on a set $W$ is a total order such that every non-empty subset of $W$ has a least element.

 A strict well-order on $W$ is a strict total order such that every non-empty subset of $W$ has a least element.